blankenburg-science/ai_language_bias/README.md

 by assessing their robustness.
 This study presents a methodology to analyze the robustness and bias of an ERC system by including complexities of user input with varying English language profi- ciency.
-We develop a novel, hybrid approach to create text per- turbations by combining natural language generation techniques with rule-based constraints to simulate language proficiency levels.
+We develop a novel, hybrid approach to create text perturbations by combining natural language generation techniques with rule-based constraints to simulate language proficiency levels.
 Specifically, we utilize the capabilities of GPT-3 to generate text modifications based on language proficiency characteristics